ibm-cloud-docs/Registry/container-registry-cli.md

 ibmcloud cr retention-run [--force | -f [--output json | -o json]] [--retain-untagged] --images IMAGE_COUNT NAMESPACE
 ```

+For more information about how to use the `ibmcloud cr retention-run` command, see [Retaining images](/docs/Registry?topic=Registry-registry_retention).

 ### Prerequisites
 {: #bx_cr_retention_run_prereq}